prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

 as the tutorial files.
 PDB file contains protein structures with water and counter ions prepared using VMD_ program.

-Before that import everything from the ProDy packages unless you already did that.
+Before that import everything from the ProDy packages.

 .. ipython:: python